syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Label.md

 ### Read Only labels

 Diagram allows to create read only labels.
-You have to set the `readOnly` property of label to enable/disable the read only mode.
+You have to set the `ReadOnly` property of label to enable/disable the read only mode.
 The following code illustrates how to enable **readOnly** mode.

 {% highlight c# %}